 How to measure: from the spot where your plant is sitting, while the sun is NOT in view, you want the measurement to be above the “good growth” foot-candle reading.
 Measure at different times of the day and in different weather conditions so you can get a sense for the average intensity of your indirect light.
 When the sun IS in view, you want the duration to be less than what is stated as tolerable – and if the sun will be in view for longer, then block it with a white sheer curtain.

-If you appreciate a sensible and logical approach to houseplant care, I think you’ll enjoy my online course:
+Looking for a sensible and logical approach to houseplant care?

 |Plant||Good Growth||Minimum for Maintenance||Tolerance of Direct Sun||Commercial Light Levels||References/Comments|

 |African Violets||400 FC||200 FC||2-3 hours direct sun is tolerable||1000-1200 FC||https://mrec.ifas.ufl.edu/foliage/folnotes/africanv.htm|

 |Aglaonema (Chinese Evergreen, and several species)||200 FC||100 FC||1-2 hours direct sun is tolerable||1000-2400 FC||Classical “low light” tolerant houseplant.
 Plant dies slowly below 100 FC and will look ugly after a year or two.||https://mrec.ifas.ufl.edu/Foliage/folnotes/aglaonem.htm|